NVIDIA/aistore/cli/resources/object.md

 While uploading `ais` assigns names to object by following the rules (starting with the highest priority):

 1. If `OBJECT_NAME` is set, the object's name is the value of `OBJECT_NAME`
-2. If `--base` is set, the object's name is the file path without leading `--base` prefix.
-A trailing `/` in `--base` can be omitted.
+2. If `--trim-prefix` is set, the object's name is the file path without leading `--trim-prefix`.
+A trailing `/` in `--trim-prefix` can be omitted.
-3. If neither `OBJECT_NAME` nor `--base` is defined, the name of the object is the filename - the last element of the path.
+3. If neither `OBJECT_NAME` nor `--trim-prefix` is defined, the name of the object is the filename - the last element of the path.

-Be careful when putting a directory recursively without setting `--base`: it may result in overwriting objects with the same names.
+Be careful when putting a directory recursively without setting `--trim-prefix`: it may result in overwriting objects with the same names.

 ### Delete